launchbynttdata/common-platform-documentation/platform/common-automation-framework/exclusive-services/java/aws/ecs/README.md

 </p>

-#### 4.1.6 Connect the webhooks
+### 4.2.
+Connect Webhooks
-Within this section, we need to connect the webhooks for the newly created service and the Java application.
-Both of these repositories will utilize the same webhooks.
+In this section, we will connect the webhooks we deployed to lambda to github.

-Like the other section, you will need the function urls found in the output of the webhooks deployment or in the AWS console.
+In the previous section when deploying the webhooks, there were outputs of the lambda function urls that will be needed for use in this section.

 ```
 lambda_function_urls = {